Juntendo University, Tokyo, established in 1838.

 Department guide

 The Department was established in 1968 by Emeritus Professor Keijiro Suruga who was the first Professor and Head of the first Department of Pediatric Surgery in a medical institution in Japan.
-The second Professor and Head was Takeshi Miyano who successfully developed the Department according to two mottos-“training staff to provide medical care from an international perspective” and “providing patients with optimal and safe medical care”.
-Currently, the third Professor and Head, Atsuyuki Yamataka, leads a dedicated team of 22, comprising 7 fully board accredited specialist surgeons who aim to constantly provide clinical services that are “safe and even less invasive”.
+Currently, the fourth Professor and Head, Go Miyano, leads a dedicated team who aim to constantly provide clinical services that are “safe and even less invasive”.

 The Department is well aware that it must contribute both socially and medically, and conducts considerable research that has been published widely as original papers and reports.
 There are a variety of topics being researched by the Department at internationally recognized levels.